-In our work, we follow the experimental design adopted by \cite{Proksch2010PositionSpeeches} when testing the Wordfish algorithm in different languages (English, French and German).
+In our work, we follow the experimental design adopted by \citet{Proksch2010PositionSpeeches} when testing the Wordfish algorithm in different languages (English, French and German).
 As in their work, we collect speeches from the European Parliament website.
-We decided to extend the resource and the experimental setting used in this previous work, to check the validity of our findings across more languages (we add Italian and Spanish) and legislations (5th and 6th).
-To do so, we first crawled all individual speeches of all European Parliament representatives regarding the legislations under study from the official website of the European Parliament,\footnote{\url{http://www.europarl.europa.eu}} which cover 10 years of European politics (1999-2009).
-These are the only two legislations where the transcript of the speeches are available online and the majority of them have been consistently translated.\footnote{To know more, see the European Parliament decision of 20 November 2012 on amendment of Rule 181 of Parliament's Rules of Procedure concerning verbatim reports of proceedings and Rule 182 concerning the audiovisual record of proceedings.} As opposed to \cite{Proksch2010PositionSpeeches}, which considered all speeches from all MEPs in the English, French and German translations, in our work we only keep speeches that have been \emph{originally} addressed in one of the five languages under study and translated to \emph{all} the others.
-This permits us to build a perfectly comparable setting across five languages, avoiding the issue of not always having translations available in all languages.\footnote{This, however, produces a dataset which is different from the one used by \cite{Proksch2010PositionSpeeches} and by our original work \citep{Glavas2017UnsupervisedTexts}, where we consider all speeches available in English and in the original language.} Next, as done by Proksch and Slapin, we concatenated all speeches of all representatives of the same national party into a single party-level document for each language.
-Such dataset (see statistics in Table \ref{tbl:data}), which we share together with this paper, represents a new relevant resource for testing scaling algorithms in order to precisely examine their robustness across contexts and languages.
-However, it is also important to notice that the difference in size between the two legislation corpora may have an impact on the tested algorithms.
+We decided to extend the resource and the experimental setting used in this previous work, to test the validity of our findings across more languages (adding Italian and Spanish) and legislative terms (5th and 6th).
+To do so, we first crawled all individual speeches of all European Parliament representatives regarding the periods under study from the official website of the European Parliament\footnote{\url{http://www.europarl.europa.eu}} which cover 10 years of European politics (1999-2009).
+These are the only two legislative terms where the transcripts of the speeches are available online and the majority of them have been consistently translated.\footnote{For more details, see the European Parliament decision of 20 November 2012 on amendment of Rule 181 of Parliament's Rules of Procedure concerning verbatim reports of proceedings and Rule 182 concerning the audiovisual record of proceedings.}